 It is nice to know that you can have a long-term career in a single company.
 At the same time, we know that retiring from the first job is much less common than it used to be.
 So, job changes are normal nowadays.
 But why and how to prepare for a job change?

-We believe that a job change is a step that has to be prepared.
+In the EDUROM Recruitment team, we believe that a job change is a step that has to be prepared.
 It must be done in a conscious way, after you assess all the factors involved.
 We encourage this in order for you to take the best decisions for long-term collaborations, on a job that matches your expectations.

 How to prepare for the right job change?

 If you are considering making a change, here are several suggestions with concrete steps you can take:

 - Make a list with your strengths and with what you want from a new role.

 You can apply to every job you see and accept each interview invitation you receive.
 But also, when you do your homework, this can help you save time and direct your focus towards the relevant discussions.

 Look into the market and find what companies recruit and what are their requirements.
 Check what reviews these companies have and assess yourself on the skills they ask.

 We often hear candidates complaining that they don’t receive relevant job offers.
 We admit that can be due to errors from recruiters, at the same time, also be sure that you wrote on your profile what technologies interest you now (not some years ago or during faculty) and that you put some details about what you are doing at the moment.

 Or find a friend who can refer you to the HR from their company.
 Do you want to work with the newest technologies from the market?
 Make sure you know them well and find relevant roles for which you could apply.